rajewski/SolTranscriptomes/README.md

 # ChIP Analysis

+The ChIP-seq files are downloaded to `ExternalData/ChIPseq` and the microarray file is downloaded to `ExternalData/Microarray` with `1_GetExternalSRA_ChIP.sh` and `1_GetExternalMicroarray.sh`, respectively.
 As a preprocessing step for the microarray study, array probe sequences were mapped to the SL4.0 genome, and probe locations were updated.
 Nonmapping or multimapping probes were excluded from the analysis.

 - How tf am I going to do a chip analysis from raw data?